nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_attachments.md

 ## Background ##

-The Transfer of Care documents allow for attachments to be included with a structured FHIR document.
-This section is a place-holder for guidance about the use of attachments which will be added in a later release of this specification.
+The Transfer of Care documents allow for attachments to be included within a structured FHIR document.
+This section is a place holder for guidance about the use of attachments which will be added in a later release of this specification.